MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Account.md

 ### Returns
 |Type|Description|
 |-|-
-string|This entity's type, which is *ManagedAccount*.
+string|This entity's type, which is *Account*.

 ## <a name="getname"></a>getName
-Gets this managed account's name.
+Gets this account's name.

 ### Returns
 |Type|Description|
 |-|-
-string|The name of this managed account.
+string|The name of this account.

 ## <a name="getstats"></a>getStats
-Gets the performance data for this managed account.
+Gets the performance data for this account.

 ### Returns:
 |Type|Description|
 |-|-
-[ManagedAccountStats](ManagedAccountStats.md)|The performance data for this managed account.
+[Stats](Stats.md)|The performance data for this account.